 After visiting Skansen, enjoy a relaxing break at the cafe of Rosendals Gardens.
 This place is an institution for the Swedes.
 It is surrounded by nature, at any period of the year.
 Even in winter nature shows all its beauty.
 If it is warm you can enjoy the outdoor between plants and fruit trees or if it’s cold you can easily stand in the greenhouse.
 It is so romantic in winter when you can look at the snow outside.
 Here you can also buy flowers and flower bulbs.

 From here, go and visit the Vasa Museum, where you can admire the impressive and amazing vessel of the 17th century and also listening to its history.
 The vessel sank on 10 August 1628.
 The museum is amazing!
-The museum is open from January 2 to May 31 and from September 1 to 30 December from 10 to 17, on Wednesday from 10 to 20.
-From 1 June to 31 August 8.30-18.
-December 31 from 10 to 15.
-It is closed on January 1, the 23 to 25 December.
-The entrance is Adults SEK 130.
+The entrance for adults is about SEK 130.
 Free from kids until 18 years.
 Always check out Vasa museum opening times!If you have kids bring them to Junibacken, next to the Vasa Museum.
 It is a fairytale place for Astrid Lindgren’s tales lovers.
 Or visit the Aquaria Museum and the Amazonian forest with sharks, corals and piranha.Have dinner at the excellent Krejsy’s right in the center of Grona Lund, or at Villa Godthem canal Djurgårdskanalen in Rosendalsvägen 9.
 Here you can enjoy the traditional Swedish julbord: herring, salmon, meat.

 DAY 3.
 DROTTNINGHOLM PALACE – STADSHUSET – SÖDERMALM – ÖSTERMALMSHALLEN